Scroll down for more information

 Our hopes for Even When I Fall

-This is a film about hopes, dreams and inspirational young people, who have challenged social stigma and their status quo.
-We are aiming for visibility at festivals and on television channels around the world will premiere in June 2017 at the UK’s largest documentary film festival, Sheffield Doc Fest.
+This is a film about hopes, dreams and inspirational young people who have challenged social stigma and their status quo.
+We are aiming for visibility at festivals and on television channels around the world following its world premiere in June 2017 at the UK’s largest documentary film festival, Sheffield Doc / Fest.

 Working with the performers of Circus Kathmandu over a six year period, some from the moment of rescue and through the inception of the circus company, we chose to follow a process of filmmaking which had collaborative storytelling at its heart.

 Early on we came across the challenge of how unfamiliar documentary filmmaking was, and how difficult it was for the young people to articulate their feelings to us, even though the desire to share was there.
 It was important for us to find a method they could relate to – that included them.
 As they discovered that performance could be their medium for both personal and political change, the film inevitably followed suit.
 Together, we looked at ways we could harness their skill and expression to help us to tell their story.
 The switch between the fantastic and the mundanity of daily life is one they make quite naturally as circus performers, and one we’ve tried to capture in the film.